daokoder/dao-modules/os/fs/README.md

 `Entry` uses '/' as the unified path separator on all platforms, Windows paths (including UNC) are automatically normalized to this form.
 Relative paths and symbolic links are automatically expanded to their absolute form.

 **Note:** On Windows, all path strings are assumed to be encoded in UTF-8, and are implicitly converted to UTF-16 in order to support Unicode file names on this platform.
+The maximum path length on this platform is limited to 260 wide characters, long file names are not supported.
 #### Methods
 <a name="entry_ctor"></a>
 <a name="path"></a>